MuhammadHussain122/100-Days-Coding-Challenge/Day 71/README.md

 6. ## Abstract Classes and Members:
    Serve as blueprints, cannot be instantiated directly, and can contain abstract methods.
    Abstract classes in TypeScript serve as blueprints for other classes.
-They define the structure and behavior that subclasses should adhere to, but they cannot be instantiated directly themselves.
+They define the structure and behavior that subclasses should adhere to, but they cannot be instantiated(object creation) directly themselves.
 Additionally, abstract classes can contain abstract methods, which are methods without a concrete implementation.

 Let's break down each aspect: